-Middle school (grades 6-8) is offered on the Lancaster and Locust Grove campuses, providing a gradual transition into high school with a different curriculum approach.
+Middle school (grades 6-8) is offered on 2 campuses: Lancaster Campus and Locust Grove Campus.
+Both provide a gradual transition into high school with a different curriculum approach.

 In addition to excellent academic, athletic and social opportunities, all LM middle school students experience spiritual formation as they study the Bible, participate in devotions and attend chapel.

 The middle school program differs among the campuses.
 See the campus sections of the website for specifics.
-At the Lancaster Campus, Lancaster Mennonite Middle School offers LMMSConnect! a project-based learning approach.
+At the Lancaster Campus, Lancaster Mennonite Middle School (LMMS) offers a project-based learning approach.
 At the Locust Grove Campus students experience a balanced traditional approach with an integrated curriculum and Makerspace/STEAM opportunities.

-At the Lancaster Campus, the LMMSConnect!
-Program for grades 7 and 8 is an interdisciplinary approach that engages students in project-based learning (PBL) for core subjects.
+At the Lancaster Campus, the Middle School Program is an interdisciplinary approach that engages students in project-based learning (PBL) for core subjects.
 Quarters are divided into themes connected to larger essential questions and real world events, and all subjects are incorporated around this central theme.